 Good Citizen, oil on linen, 42×54, 2005.

-Good Citizen, painted post 9-11, watching tons of news on Television and surfing the web… Here good citizen, picking up her poo, doing her social duty, spies in trees, surveillance, sewer, rebel teen, and a figure to the left looking out of window to see what is happening outside after getting a view of the world through the internet, yahoo… there is a secretive meeting under an umbrella table, a woman veiled in a burka, a man on a roof ready to drop a bomb, and man hiding in tree to show the absurdity of it all. ‘potential of attack was imminent’ according to some gov alerts…terrorism was the word of the day for a couple of years it seemed.
+I painted Good Citizen post 9/11 while watching tons of news on television and surfing the web.
+Here is a good citizen, doing her social duty by picking up her dog’s poo.
+She walks steadily, surrounded by a surveillance camera, a rebel teen, and a face peering from a window to see what is happening outside, maybe after getting a view of the world only through the internet.
+Behind the dog walker a secretive meeting takes place under an umbrella table, a woman stands alone veiled in a burka, a man perches on a roof ready to drop a bomb, and finally the tree spy hides in plain view to show the absurdity of it all.

 Conceptually ‘Real tissues’ is a painting that speaks to the power of the media, not in exploring issues but instead creating diversion and spectacle.
-The painting displays a wanting of recognition by diverse points of view, while satirically humanizing the concept of commerciality and slant.
-There are no real focused points of view in this piece, almost as if the figures aren’t sure what to protest, or too many issues overlapping to sort through, and no solid information.
+The painting displays the wanting of recognition by diverse points of view, while satirically humanizing the concept of commerciality and slant.
+There are no real focused points of view in this piece, almost as if the figures aren’t sure what to protest, or there are too many issues overlapping to sort through and no solid information.